 You'll want to think beforehand about whether you want your mammogram films or digital images read immediately, while you wait, or at another time and place.
 Your doctor may want to read them first and discuss the results with you.
 Be sure you know where and when you'll find out what the films show BEFORE you get your mammogram.
 The main advantage of having them read immediately by the radiologist on site is that if the doctor sees anything suspicious, you can get more imaging done right away — close-up mammograms or an ultrasound.
 For more information, see our section on Getting Your Test Results.

 Computer-aided detection and diagnosis

-CAD was approved for use by the U.S. Food and Drug Administration in 1998, but whether or not it makes the interpretation of mammograms more accurate is unclear.
+CAD was approved for use by the U.S. Food and Drug Administration in 1998.
+Research shows that by 2012, 83% of all screening mammograms were digital and read with CAD.
+Still, whether or not it makes the interpretation of mammograms more accurate is unclear.
 According to the American Cancer Society, some studies have shown that CAD can help find cancers that doctors otherwise might have missed.
 However, it may be that having a second radiologist review the films is just as effective as using CAD.

 "Before you go to get a mammogram, make sure you know whether you're there for a screening mammogram or a diagnostic mammogram.
 If you're there for your annual screening mammogram, you may not meet with the radiologist or get your results the same day.
 Sometimes, there's an advantage to this.
 Getting your results later often means having two doctors look at your mammogram.
 A lump, pain, nipple discharge, breast implants, or breast surgery automatically make your mammogram diagnostic.
 If you have a lump, or other symptoms, tell the mammography center so they know what they're dealing with."-- Susan Greenstein Orel, M.D.

 Breast self-exam, or regularly examining your breasts on your own, can be an important way to...